 Craft Lucky Money

-During Chinese New Year, people exchange red envelopes filled with money, or yuan.
+During Lunar New Year, people exchange red envelopes filled with money, or yuan.
 The value of each gift is important, since Chinese numerology determines which numbers will ensure a fruitful new year and which will bring misfortune.
 You and your family can create your own red envelopes and yuan, and exchange them as gifts.
 Learn how to make it here.

 Make Traditional Pork Dumplings